Conflict of Interest, Conflict of Commitment and Outside Activities

 Making a Disclosure/Requesting Approval

 Tenured and tenure-track faculty and all staff engaged in research who are required to disclose and report under HOP 10.04 should continue using UTSA’s existing disclosure form via the UTSA Research Portal Home and should not re-disclose using the UT System online portal.
-If you have already submitted a disclosure in 2017, no further action is needed.
 To request prior approval of outside employment/consultation/appointment/positions including self employment, please fill out the following form: Request for Prior Approval.

 - Regents Rule 30104: Conflicts of Interest, Conflicts of Commitment and Outside Activities